Cyril-Meyer/RealMap3D/README.md

 Create video game map as 3D object using real geographic data from open data sources.

 ### TODO
-* better fit between terrain and track
 * interconnection between each section of road
-* smooth road elevation change
 * building generation
 * vegetation generation

+*need improvement*
+* better fit between terrain and track
+  * maybe create a hole under the road to avoid slow down

 ### How to use RealMap3D